Tamkaliks Celebration- (almost) always the 3rd Weekend in July

 Each year, the Tamkaliks Committee awards two scholarships to a Native student and a local Wallowa County student pursuing higher education.
 You can help the Tamkaliks Committee continue to uplift our youth by making a donation to the Tamkaliks Scholarship fund.

-Now accepting Vendor Applications for 2023 Tamkaliks Celebration
+Accepting Vendor Applications for 2025 Tamkaliks Celebration in January of 2025

 Apply to be a vendor at Tamkaliks: